inkVerb/VIP/401/Lesson-04.md

 *(This was for a MySQL admin user, which is useful in Shell scripts, but you could do it for a normal MySQL user with the appropriate SQL commands.)*

-*DISCLAIMER: On a production server, this method has some security problems of having an admin MySQL user's password in a readable file.
+***Disclaimer**: On a production server, this method has some security problems of having an admin MySQL user's password in a readable file.
 But, you need to find your own way to deal with that securely, probably by keeping it in a secure location and not readable by the public.*

 #### Now remove that tutorial admin user so it doesn't cause the codepocalypse...